cal2u/homebrew-science/README.md

-Sebastian's Homebrew-Science
+Sebastian's Homebrew-Science Repository
 ============
 This repository contains some scientific apps with their appbundles.
+It is necessary due to the unfortunate discontinuation of [homebrew-science][https://github.com/Homebrew/homebrew-science/issues/6365].

 Installing Formulae
 --------------------------------
 Just `brew tap schoeps/homebrew-science` and then `brew install <formula>`.
 You may want to execute `brew pin schoeps/homebrew-science` to make sure that you always use the latest software from this repository.

 The following formulae are available
-- Octave (use: `--HEAD --with-gui --with-java`)
+- GetDP (e.g. `brew install getdp --with-fltk`)
-- Gmsh (use `--with-fltk`)
+- Gmsh (e.g. `brew install gmsh --with-fltk`)
-- GetDP
+- Octave (e.g. `brew install octave --HEAD --with-gui --with-java`)

-The following apps are available
+The following app-bundles are available
-- Octave-App
+- Gmsh-App (e.g. `brew install gmsh-app`)
-- R-App
+- R-App (e.g. `brew install r-app`)
-- Gmsh-App
+- Octave-App (e.g. `brew install octave-app`)

-possibly coming soon
+Hopefully coming soon
 - ngsolve
 - netgen